-The loyal and brave Bullmastiff was originally developed by gamekeepers to protect their game from poachers.
-The large size of this breed is intimidating to intruders.
-However, the breed is naturally affectionate towards its family, making this an excellent companion.
-The Bullmastiff is a natural protector that simply needs training in order to provide structure and reinforce its natural guarding instincts.
+The loyal and brave bullmastiff was initially developed by gamekeepers to protect their game from poachers.
+The bullish looks of this large breed can be intimidating to intruders.
+In actuality, this dog is naturally affectionate towards its family, making it an excellent companion.
+The bullmastiff is a natural protector that needs structured training to reinforce its natural guarding instincts.

 04 of 10